-A dystopian story by Lois Lowry, an American writer, the novel, The Giver, first appeared in the United States in 1993 and became an instant hit on account of the unusual story it presents.
-The story comprises a boy, Jonas, who experiences disenchantment with the living style of his community based on the sameness and banality through the community’s own decision-making process.
+The Giver is a dystopian story by Lois Lowry, an American writer.
+It first appeared in the United States in 1993 and became an instant hit on account of the unusual story it presents.
+The story comprises a boy, Jonas, who experiences disenchantment with the living style of his community based on the sameness and ordinariness through the community’s own decision-making process.
 Recognized quite later in life, The Giver won Newbery Medal in 1994.
 It was later adapted into a movie in 2014.

 Summary of The Giver

-The story of the novel starts with a boy of just 12 years living in a community having decided to spread sameness among all of its members for justice and fair play.
+The story starts with a 12 year old boy living in a seemingly ‘perfect’ community with no war, hatred, hunger, poverty and crime.
+The community is established to spread sameness among all of its members for justice and fair play.
 Jonas, the boy, sees that the community elder, the Chief Elder, has assigned a specific role to every infant he is going to assume in the future after he grows up.
-The father of Jonas works as a Nurture, while his mother works in the Justice Department in the community.
-When his Ceremony of Twelve, a ceremony to allot roles to each 12-year old person, arrives, he becomes rather flabbergasted but seeks no guidance from his parents.
+Jonas’ father works as a Nurturer, while his mother works in the Justice Department in the community.
+When his Ceremony of Twelve, a ceremony to allot roles to each 12-year old person, arrives, he is rather shocked but seeks no guidance from his parents.
 They assure him that the Elders never commit a mistake.

 Major Themes in The Giver

-- Individual and Freedom: The novel, The Giver, demonstrates the theme of the individual and his freedom through the character of Jonas as well as Gabriel, the child that his father brings home to save from the likely release.
-Even Jonas experiences restrictions once his ceremony of twelve is held and he comes to know that he is going to be the new Receiver of Memory after the superannuation of the Giver.
+- Individual and Freedom: The Giver demonstrates the theme of individuals and their freedom through the character of Jonas as well as Gabriel, the child that his father brings home to save from the likely release.
+Even Jonas experiences restrictions once his ceremony of twelve is held and he later comes to know that he is going to be the new Receiver of Memory after the departure of the Giver.
 When both realize their role in molding the Community into sameness, they plan to release the memories to revive the community.
 However, coincidently, Gabriel is released too early at which Jonas has to drop his plan and move ahead with his plan earlier than the fixed time.
 It shows that an individual has no freedom and choice of freedom except to merge with the community.

 - Human Emotion: The novel highlights the theme of human emotions through the character of the Nurturer, Jonas’s father, Jonas as well as Rosemary.
 When Jonas is inducted into the memory retention department as the Receiver of Memory by the Giver, he feels as if he has been alienated from his close and childhood friends.
 Almost the same goes with his father when he sees him through a video camera, showing him releasing two innocent kids with poisonous injections.
 He feels the same situation of having no human emotions in the Community when he hears the tale of the death of Rosemary, the daughter of the Giver.